NadhemHamila/djangoproject/README.md

 ## Please login with nadhemhamila as a user name and 0000 as a password

-- You will find two tabels in scheduler : the first one is for sepcifying the requests and when they should execute the second one is used in order to properly send requests (we defined two requests a post request to add an individual and a get request toget all individuals in the table)
+- You will find two tabels in scheduler :
+    - The first one is for sepcifying the requests and when they should execute
+    - The second one is used in order to properly send requests (we defined two requests a post request to add an individual and a get request toget all i      individuals in the table)